jennego/dressage-spa/README.md

 ASAP

-- optimize responsive design
+- optimize responsive design - mostly done
-- fix colours
+- fix colours - mostly done
 - clean up unneeded files and packages
 - fix radio button when changed programmatically or set by url
 - fix checkboxes when changed programmatically or set by url